Wasserstein Adversarial Regularization (WAR) on label noise: Wasserstein Adversarial Regularization for label noise

 \subsection{Wasserstein Adversarial Regularization (WAR)}

 {To make the divergence aware of specific relationships between classes, we replace the isotropic divergence $D$ with a Wasserstein distance computed in the labels space.
-We name our proposed method Wasserstein Adversarial {R}egularization.} \citet{Frogner2015} already used the Wasserstein distance as a loss in a learning system between the output of the model for multi-label learning.
+We name our proposed method Wasserstein Adversarial {R}egularization.} In a related way, \cite{Frogner2015} used the Wasserstein distance as a loss in a learning system between the output of the model for multi-label learning.
+So the OT computational complexity scales with the number of classes instead of the number of data as main OT applications.
 The interest of the Wasserstein distance is to take into consideration the geometry of the label space.
+We define the proposed regularization term $R_{\text{WAR}}$ as follows: